jcubic/lips/docs/docs/lips/intro.md

 :::info

-the values in JavaScript are different because they have different representation in LIPS.
+The values in JavaScript are different because they have different representation in LIPS.

 :::